Interesting Amateur Radio Sites

 Soft X-Ray Telescope

-These are today's images, direct from NASA and Japan.
+These are today's images, direct from NASA.
 Click for enlargements.

 If the image says CCD Bakeout, click here to learn about that process.